nvr-ai/lab-go-ml/docs/imaging/blur-operations.md

 ### Design Philosophy

-1. **Performance First**: Every operation optimized for real-time video processing
+1. **Performance First**: Every operation must be optimized for low-latency.
-2. **Memory Conscious**: Pools prevent garbage collection pressure
+2. **Memory Conscious**: Use pooling to prevent garbage collection pressure.
-3. **Mathematically Correct**: Proper convolution implementation
+3. **Mathematical Precision**: Convolution must be implemented **precisely**.
-4. **Edge Case Handling**: Robust boundary conditions
+4. **Edge Case Handling**: Robust boundary conditions must be evaluated and adjusted for.
-5. **Testing Driven**: Comprehensive validation of all scenarios

----
+5. **Data Driven**: Comprehensive test and benchmark coverage for relative and edge cases.

 ## Implementation Deep Dive